Action of 22 October 1917: Strategic developments

-At a meeting on 13 October, Haig and the army commanders agreed that no more attacks could be made until the rain stopped and roads had been built to move forward the artillery and make bombardments more effective.
+At a meeting on 13 October, Haig and the army commanders agreed that attacks would have to wait until the rain stopped and roads had been built to move forward the artillery and make bombardments more effective.
 Haig wanted to continue the offensive until Passchendaele Ridge as far as Westroosebeek had been captured and to support the forthcoming French attack at La Malmaison, by keeping the Germans pinned down in Flanders.
 Haig also mentioned an attack by the Third Army (General Sir Julian Byng) at Cambrai, to take place before winter; Byng wanted operations to continue in Flanders to increase the chance of success in Artois.
 Despite the dreadful state of the ground in the Ypres Salient, the offensive was to continue.

 Liaison, artillery and engineer staff officers and members of the BEF Operations Section flew over the battlefield to report on the state of the ground.
-The Fifth Army was to receive the 1st Division and the 63rd (Royal Naval) Division in time to attack on 22 October.
+The Fifth Army (General Hubert Gough) was to receive the 1st Division and the 63rd (Royal Naval) Division in time to attack on 22 October.
 XVIII Corps was to capture the rest of Poelcappelle; on the left of XVIII Corps, XIV Corps was to attack northwards into Houthulst Forest, to move the left flank of the Fifth Army onto higher ground in the southern fringe of the forest and to advance the line eastwards along the Vijfwegen Spur.
 The French First Army would guard the left flank of XIV Corps by attacking towards Houthulst Forest with two divisions.
 On the right flank of the Second Army, the I Anzac Corps and X Corps were to protect the right of the Canadian Corps with attacks down the Bassevillebeek and Gheluvelt spurs and towards Polderhoek Château, to force the Germans to spread their artillery-fire over a wider area.